A Guide to QuickBooks vs Sage: Which is Better?

 What is a Sage System?

 Generally, Sage is a superb tool for creating financial reports, record keeping and overall business management.
 Sage offers a little something for every company, no matter the size or industry, which are available at a variety of price points.
-After you move past Sage 50, other products in its extensive catalogue differ greatly in their capabilities since these solutions are more customized.
+After you move past Sage 50, other products in its extensive catalog differ greatly in their capabilities since these solutions are more customized.
 Depending on which version of this software you choose, Sage can be used for virtually anything – from handling easy jobs to managing more complicated financial systems and practices.

-Sage vs. QuickBooks
+Sage vs QuickBooks

-TL;DR: In short, QuickBooks is generally better for small to mid-sized businesses (SMBs) who use bookkeepers.
+TL;DR: In short, QuickBooks is generally better for small to mid-sized businesses (SMBs) that use bookkeepers.
 Sage, on the other hand, is typically suited for larger companies with a Controller or CFO who need more industry-tailored features.

-QuickBooks and Sage both offer entry level solutions for small businesses that are affordable and easy-to-use.
+QuickBooks and Sage both offer entry-level solutions for small businesses that are affordable and easy to use.

 The most comparable solution to QuickBooks in Sage’s portfolio is Sage 50cloud, formerly known as Peachtree.
 Retail pricing for the most affordable option, Sage 50cloud Pro Accounting, currently starts just under $500/year, making it the most similar price point to QuickBooks that Sage offers.

-Like most of the QuickBooks editions, the majority of the Sage ERP products are not inherently cloud-based, but can be run from the cloud in a hosted environment through third party hosting.
+Like most of the QuickBooks editions, the majority of the Sage ERP products are not inherently cloud-based but can be run from the cloud in a hosted environment through third-party hosting.

 Both have large ecosystems of third-party integrated solutions such as Expense Management, AP Automation, and Payments, to name just a few.